-In this thesis, we propose a new unequal error protection scheme designed for the ISCD structure presented in ~\cite{3d_mrf}.
+In this thesis, we propose a new UEP scheme designed for the ISCD structure presented in ~\cite{3d_mrf}.
 The encoder with our proposed UEP scheme for uncompressed video transmission can be aware of the bit-level priority as well as the spatial and temporal redundancy resident in the video sequences, and it accordingly determines the allocation of transmission energy for bits in different bit-planes in order to achieve the optimized efficiency.
 Firstly, to optimize the energy distribution among different bit-planes, the UEP scheme should be able to precisely predict the decoded video quality before transmission.
 Therefore, we establish the estimator for the video distortion in terms of peak signal-to-noise ratio (PSNR) by introducing the MRF model into encoder.
 The proposed estimator can jointly consider the influence from each bit-plane and the introduced MRF model is dependent on the MRF model applied in the decoder.
 Based on the proposed distortion estimation, we further formulate the optimization problem where the UEP scheme is required to achieve the optimized estimated video quality under the given transmission energy constraint.
 Then, lagrange multiplier method is adopted for the purpose of solving this constrained optimization problem.
 Finally, our proposed UEP scheme is constructed with the aid of the lagrange multiplier method and the newton’s method.
-Additionally, numerical results show that the proposed UEP scheme can manage the transmission energy efficiently and improve the decoded video quality in comparison to the EEP scheme.
+Additionally, numerical results show that the proposed UEP scheme can manage the transmission energy efficiently and improve the decoded video quality in comparison to Equal Error Protection (EEP) scheme.
 Besides, it is observed that the quality varying caused by the channel noise as well as content diversity is mitigated by the proposed UEP scheme.
 It is worth noting that our proposed UEP scheme performs well especially under the low SNR condition which is similar with the mmWave indoor environment mentioned before.

 The content of this thesis is organized as follows.
 In Chapter \ref{b:intro}, the 3D MRF model and the ISCD structure in ~\cite{3d_mrf} are introduced.
 The principle of the proposed UEP scheme is described in Chapter \ref{chapter:opt-prob}.
 The estimation of decoded video quality through ISCD decoder is proposed in Chapter \ref{chapter:estimation}, and the optimization of the power allocation for each bit plane is derived in Chapter ~\ref{chapter:optimization}.
-Performance simulations and comparison to the encoder with Equal Error Protection (EEP) scheme are also presented in Chapter \ref{chapter:optimization}.
+Performance simulations and comparison to the encoder with EEP scheme are also presented in Chapter \ref{chapter:optimization}.
 Finally, the conclusions are made in Chapter \ref{e:conclusions}.